garrettgman/garrettgman.github.io/foundations.md

 [](/images/dice-plot.png)[](/images/dice-fit.png)

 Since the relationship is linear, you can model it with linear regression, which returns an exact formula for the relationship, $S = 3 + 4D$.
 You now know all you need to play the game.
-This formula acts as a natural law between $S$ and $D$; the score will always equal three plus four times the die amount, unless someone is cheating.
+This formula acts as a law between $S$ and $D$; the score will always equal three plus four times the die amount, unless someone is cheating.

-So the basic idea of data science is simple: to search for patterns of covariation that reveal natural laws.
-However, the practice of data science is somewhat complicated.
+So the basic idea of data science is simple: to search for patterns of covariation in data that reveal natural laws.
+However, the practice of data science is more complicated than that.
 Data creates several illusions that are well known to scientists and statisticians.
-To make the most of data you will need to be able to spot these illusions and work around them.
+To make the most of data, you will need to spot these illusions and work around them.

+The first illusion is caused by studying too few variables.
+You can handle it with a technique known as _modelling_.

-# Probability and Randomness
+# Modelling

-With enough data, the workings of the universe become clear.
-Unfortunately, as data scientists, we never get to work with enough data.
-As a rule, we must make inferences from too few variables or too few observations, which introduces the chance for error.
+Unfortunately, in practice, you will never get to work with enough data.
+As a rule, you must make inferences from too few variables or too few observations, which introduces the chance for error and illusion.

-It is especially common to work with too few variables when studying new relationships.
-First, it takes time and money to collect data.
+It is especially common to work with too few variables when studying a natural law.
+Natural laws explain natural behavior in terms of variables, but you cannot know which variables are in a law until _after_ you discover the law.
+This makes it difficult to collect relevant data.

+Second, it takes time and money to collect data.
 Sometimes you do not even get to collect data, you inherit it.
 In both cases, you are unlikely to measure every variable that you want to.

-Second, you probably do not know ahead of time which variables you should measure.
-Natural laws explain natural behavior in terms of variables, but you cannot know which variables are in a law until _after_ you discover the law.

 Third, many physical systems are quite complicated and involve many variables.
 Consider flipping a coin.